Software companies that transformed into hardware companies and vice versa

 Paradigmatic case: Computer Usage Company (CUC), the birth of software as a business

-History also has examples of companies that started out as software developers before a defined market existed.
+History also provides examples of companies that were founded as software developers before a defined market existed.
 A notable case is CUC, founded in 1955 by former IBM employees.

 CUC was a pioneer in offering programming services to third parties, at a time when software was primarily developed by hardware manufacturers.
 Paradoxically, they were slow to acquire their own computers, preferring to rent resources on client machines.

-This model based on flexibility and specialization was fundamental to the beginning of the professional software industry.
-The company grew rapidly, diversified into services and training, and participated in critical projects such as NASA, although high turnover and environmental changes hampered its expansion.
+This model, based on flexibility and specialization, was fundamental to the beginning of the professional software industry.
+The company grew rapidly, diversified into services and training, and participated in critical projects such as NASA, although high turnover and changes in the environment hampered its expansion.

 The CUC case shows that, since its inception, software and hardware have been closely linked to the sector's success.